16 Years Running a Business: What Actually Worked

 Every task I’ve automated has paid for itself within months.
 Email sequences that run without me.
 Invoices that send themselves.
 Social posts that schedule in advance.
 Reports that generate automatically.

 The cumulative effect of small automations is massive.
 Each saves maybe 30 minutes per week.
-Ten automations save 25 hours per month.
-That’s weeks of time back over a year.
+10 automations save 25 hours per month.
+That’s 300 hours per year.
+At even $100/hr, that’s $30,000 in recovered productive time annually.

 Look at everything you do repeatedly and ask if software could do it instead.
 The answer is usually yes, and the investment is usually worth it.